cryogen-project/cryogen-docs/resources/templates/md/docs/structure.md

 </tbody>
 </table>

-The html templates use Selmer which can extend other templates.
-Most html templates extend off of base.html.
+The html templates use [Selmer](https://github.com/yogthos/Selmer) which can extend other templates.
+Most html templates extend off of `base.html`.
 The following diagram gives an overview of the Cryogen Selmer hierachy.

 ![Selmer Hierachy](/img/selmer-hierachy.png)